mkasajim/realtime-gmail-monitor/README.md

 - **Rich Terminal UI**: Beautiful panels showing email details with account identification
 - **Duplicate Prevention**: Smart tracking prevents the same email from being displayed multiple times
 - **Debug Mode**: Use `--debug` flag for verbose output or run in quiet mode
+- **Auto-Restart Functionality**: Automatically restart the monitor if it crashes unexpectedly
 - **Robust Error Handling**: Graceful handling of API errors and network issues

 ## Quick Start